-The White-List MAC webpage is depicted in Figure 2.121.
+The White-List MAC webpage is depicted in Figure 2.126.
 The users can create a list of MAC address that will be allowed to access the managed switch.
 The users will need to specify the VLAN ID (VID) and port number for each particular MAC address added to this list.
 After entering all required fields, please click on the Add button to add the new MAC address into the white list.
 Please remember that the same MAC address cannot be assigned to two different ports.
 This will cause an error message.
 Note that if there are existing MAC address on the list and the users would like to remove them, please click on the Remove button at the end of each record.
 Image below summarizes the descriptions of the fields in White-List MAC webpage.

-Figure 2.121 White-List MAC Webpage Table 2.45 Description of Fields in White-List MAC Webpage
+Figure 2.126 White-List MAC Webpage